dmbarbour/wikilon/docs/AwelonLang.md

 * set breakpoints for linking of specific words
 * animate evaluation via frame capture on breakpoints
-* evaluate in small steps more generally
+* evaluate in small steps, animate evaluation generally
 * `(trace)` annotation for console/log style debugging
 * log inputs to specific words (specified arity)

-Debugging should be configurable through the runtime's interpeter or compiler.
+* dynamic checking of assertions

+Active debugging should be configurable through the runtime's interpeter or compiler.
+To achieve reasonable performance when debugging, we might consider sampling policies - i.e. instead of breaking on a word every time, or logging inputs to a word every time, we could sample every hundredth or thousandth time, perhaps with pseudo-random variation.

 ## Scope